Hit Central Queensland: Ratings

 On 29 September 2016, ratings for the Central Queensland radio market were released.
 It was the first time since 2001 that ratings for the Rockhampton/Gladstone market have been calculated.

-According to the ratings, Hot FM performed best in the 10-17 and 18-24 demographics, with 53.2% and 52.5% audience share respectively.
-The most listened to timeslot was the 4pm-7pm afternoon drive shift with 33.7% audience share.
+According to the ratings, Hot FM performed best in the 10–17 and 18–24 demographics, with 53.2% and 52.5% audience share respectively.
+The most listened to timeslot was the 4pm to 7pm afternoon drive shift with 33.7% audience share.
 The station's midday-4pm shift also beat all the stations in that timeslot.
-The station also beat all other local stations in the 10+, 10–17, 18–24, and 25-39 age demographics.
+The station also beat all other local stations in the 10+, 10–17, 18–24, and 25–39 age demographics.
 Hot FM's breakfast program was the highest rating breakfast show out of all commercial and ABC stations.

 Rebranding

-On 26 September 2016, Southern Cross Austereo announced that Hot FM in Central Queensland will be renamed Hit as part of a major rebranding of the radio network.
-As part of the rebranding, Hot FM stations in Queensland and Western Australia, Star FM stations in New South Wales and some Sea FM stations will be renamed, to reflect the look and feel of the metropolitan Hit Network.
-As the Sea FM station in Central Queensland is a Triple M LocalWorks station, it will be renamed Triple M as part of the network's rebranding of regional stations.
+On 26 September 2016, Southern Cross Austereo announced that Hot FM in Central Queensland would be renamed Hit as part of a major rebranding of the radio network.
+As part of the rebranding, Hot FM stations in Queensland and Western Australia, Star FM stations in New South Wales and some Sea FM stations were renamed, to reflect the look and feel of the metropolitan Hit Network.
+As the Sea FM station in Central Queensland is a Triple M station, it was renamed Triple M as part of the network's rebranding of regional stations.